liip/packaging/README.rst

     The behaviour is different whether the value is an array or a single value.
     An array means that the destination is a directory and the contents of the array will be copied in this directory.
+If you just specify an empty array an empty directory is created.
 A string means that the destination is a file.

     Note that you can use variables defined in your `$configure` array.